 You are not eligible to be readmitted until your three terms have passed, but please note the schedule for applying for readmission, below.

-- Spring readmission: apply September 13 to November 15 (all materials due on November 15)
+- Spring Readmission: Apply September 15 to November 15 (all materials due on November 15)

 Step 1: Complete the L&S Academic Suspension Readmission form.